tidbyt/tidbyt.dev/docs/06_reference/modules.md

 ## Starlib HTTP

-Pixlet also includes the Starlib HTTP module, but with an important
+Pixlet also includes a version of the Starlib HTTP module, which has been modified to handle caching.
-twist: caching.
 It's very important to keep outgoing request rates at reasonable levels, and for this reason the HTTP client has been extended to accept a parameter `ttl_seconds` to control for how long HTTP responses should be cached.

 | Module | Description |
 | --- | --- |